Hear.com Review: Prices, Services, and Hearing Aid Models in 2024

 What happens after the trial?

 Following the trial, hear.com offers a 3-year warranty on your hearing aids.
-Within the warranty period, you’ll also have a number of free visits, which include free replacement parts (e.g. domes or cleaning tools) with your care provider.
-You’ll get three free visits if you went with a lower-tier tech and five free visits if you picked a higher-tier tech.
+The warranty period includes up to five free follow-up visits with your hearing provider, who will perform a professional cleaning of your hearing aids and provide you with free replacement parts (e.g., domes or cleaning tools).
+You’ll get three free visits if you go with a lower-tier tech and five free visits if you pick a higher-tier tech.
 If your hearing is likely to fluctuate or deteriorate rapidly, or if you think you may need more frequent personal assistance, you may want to purchase a product with more free visits.

 Which hearing aids does hear.com offer and how much do they cost?

-Hear.com works with every major hearing aid manufacturer and insurance plan.
-The price of your hearing aids depends on several factors, including the model and performance level you choose, how much your insurance covers, where your care provider is located, and whether you opt for financing.
+Although hear.com may be in partnership with WS Audiology, the company works with every major hearing aid manufacturer and insurance plan.
+The price of your hearing aids depends on several factors, including the model and performance tech level you choose, how much your insurance covers, where your care provider is located, and whether you opt for financing.

-Brands: Signia, Oticon, Phonak, Starkey, Widex, ReSound, Rexton, Unitron, and Horizon (hear.com’s in-house models).
+Brands: Signia, Oticon, Phonak, Starkey, Widex, ReSound, Rexton, Unitron, Sony, SoundBright, and Horizon (hear.com’s in-house models).

-Insurances: Cigna, United Healthcare, Humana, BlueCross BlueShield, Aetna, Kaiser Permanente, and special programs.
+Insurances: Cigna, United Healthcare, Humana, BlueCross BlueShield, Aetna, Kaiser Permanente, and special programs with Centene, AvMed, CVS Health, Anthem, HCSC, and Molina Healthcare.

 When you take hear.com’s initial questionnaire, your answers determine the starting point for the hear.com consultant to understand which tech level may be the best option for you.